St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

-8 Top Tips for Visiting St Paul’s Cathedral
+Visiting St Paul’s Cathedral

-I’m ashamed to say it, but it’s true, despite all the time I’ve spent, lived and studied in London, I’ve never before visited St Paul’s Cathedral!
+Despite all the time I’ve spent, lived and studied in London, I’ve never before visited St Paul’s Cathedral!

 In fact, I‘d never even thought about visiting it!

-While I was sold!
+And I was sold!

 Related Posts

-#1 Cathedral Opening Hours
+#1 St Paul Cathedral Opening Hours

-So first up on this visiting guide, is the number piece of info you all what to know.
+So first up on this visiting guide, is the number 1 piece of info we all need to visit… what are the St Paul’s Cathedral opening hours?

 You can still enter the church after visiting hours however, for the 5pm Choral Evensong, which last 45 minutes.